nestordemeure/tabularGP/README.md

 pip install git+https://github.com/nestordemeure/tabularGP.git
 ```

-Our API was built to be compatible with [fastai V1's tabular models](https://docs.fast.ai/tabular.html) and should be familiar to fastai's users:
+Our API was built to be compatible with [fastai's tabular models](https://docs.fast.ai/tabular.core) and should be familiar to fastai's users:

 ```python
 # train a learner on a classification task using a subset of 50 points